Lifeguard

 They say that if you're being pulled under by a current to just go limp and let it happen because resisting will just tire you out.
 But I don't understand: I can't hold my breath for long so how is letting the current pull me underwater a good idea?

-Asked by Simpsons almost 10 years ago
+Asked by Simpsons about 10 years ago

 Well first of all, I've never heard anyone say to just go limp when being carried by a current so I can't specifically answer your question.